Schr\"odinger Symmetry in Spherically-symmetric Static Mini-superspaces with Matter Fields: Introduction

-More precisely, we analyze two mini-superspace models at the \textit{classical} level and show explicitly that Schrödinger symmetry emerges in both cases: \begin{itemize} \item[(I)] Spherically-symmetric static mini-superspace with Maxwell field and cosmological constant, \item[(II)] Spherically-symmetric static mini-superspace with $n$ massless scalar fields. \end{itemize} Model I describes (anti-)de Sitter Reissner-Nordström (AdS-RN) solutions, which reduce to the Schwarzschild solutions in the limit of vanishing electric charge and cosmological constant.
+More precisely, we analyze two mini-superspace models at the \textit{classical} level and show explicitly that Schrödinger symmetry emerges in both cases: \begin{itemize} \item[(I)] Spherically-symmetric static mini-superspace with a Maxwell field and a cosmological constant, \item[(II)] Spherically-symmetric static mini-superspace with $n$ massless scalar fields. \end{itemize} Model I describes (anti-)de Sitter Reissner-Nordström ((A)dS-RN) solutions, which reduce to the Schwarzschild solutions in the limit of vanishing electric charge and cosmological constant.
 It thus serves as a natural first step toward incorporating matter into black hole mini-superspace models.
-Model II leads to the Janis–Newman–Winicour (JNW) solution~\cite{Janis:1968zz}, which asymptotes to the Schwarzschild geometry at $r \to \infty$ but lacks an event horizon and instead possesses a naked singularity, and it also provides a basic setup for relational formalism using a scalar field as a ``clock" \cite{Ashtekar:2011ni,Domagala:2010bm}.
+Model II leads to the Janis-Newman-Winicour (JNW) solution~\cite{Janis:1968zz}, which asymptotes to the Schwarzschild geometry at $r \to \infty$ but lacks an event horizon and instead possesses a naked singularity, and it also provides a basic setup for relational formalism using a scalar field as a ``clock" \cite{Blyth:1975is,Halliwell:1984eu,Ashtekar:2011ni,Domagala:2010bm}.

 In a spherically symmetric spacetime, the areal radius $r$ is well-defined, and it should be natural to consider foliations of spacetime in terms of $r$ or an associated parameter $\tau$.
-Then, integrating over time (due to the static nature) and over spherical directions (due to spherical symmetry) leaves only $\tau$.
+Then, integrating over time (due to the static nature) and over spherical directions (due to spherical symmetry) leaves only $\tau$ as a non-trivial coordinate.
 This parameter serves as ``time", and we obtain the Hamiltonian $H=N\MH$.
 Here, $N$ is the lapse function, and $\MH$ is the Hamiltonian constraint that guarantees the reparametrization invariance for $\tau$.
-Thus, the two mini-superspace models are a kind of one-dimensional mechanical system with $H=0$ (\textit{``black-hole mechanics"} \cite{Cavaglia:1994yc,Bodendorfer:2019cyv,Achour:2021dtj,BenAchour:2022fif,BenAchour:2023dgj,Perez:2023jrq,Livine:2025soz}).
+Thus, the two mini-superspace models are a kind of one-dimensional mechanical system with Hamiltonian constraints $H=0$ (\textit{``black-hole mechanics"} \cite{Cavaglia:1994yc,Bodendorfer:2019cyv,Achour:2021dtj,BenAchour:2022fif,BenAchour:2023dgj,Perez:2023jrq,Livine:2025soz}).
 We study the symmetry of such systems.